BOYWONDER3/BOYWONDER3/README.md

 - 👋 Hi, I’m @BOYWONDER3
 - 👀 I’m interested in ...
 Front end web development
 - 🌱 I’m currently learning ...
-JavaScript
+JavaScript and React.js
-- 💞️ I’m looking to collaborate on ... full stack web developer internships and junior Developer Roles
+- 💞️ I’m looking to collaborate on ... full-stack internships and junior Developer Roles
 - 📫 How to reach me ... opeyemiisaacboywonder@gmail.com / +2347065282125

 <!---